Unlocking market opportunities for private sector investors in CRISPR agriculture

 Limitations and prospects

-It has been observed that some quality-related traits are controlled by many Quantitative Trait Locus (QTLs) and regulate individual genes which may not cause significant phenotypic change that further limits the utilization of CRISPR-Cas in plants.
+Some quality-related traits, controlled by multiple Quantitative Trait Loci (QTLs) and individual genes, show minimal phenotypic changes, which limits the effective use of CRISPR-Cas in plants.
 One possible solution is to develop the CRISPR/Cas-mediated chromosome rearrangement method.

-Another technological challenge for CRISPR in plants is the low efficiency of innate Homology-Directed Repair (HDR), which hampers applications such as gene replacement and large chromosomal deletions.
+CRISPR in plants faces another technological challenge: the low efficiency of innate Homology-Directed Repair (HDR), which hinders gene replacement and large chromosomal deletions.
 Low HDR efficiency in plants is currently making gene insertions in plants challenging.

 Regulatory mechanism